-Accounting for 17% of all injuries in both games and practices, a sprained ankle is by far the most common injury for male soccer players.
-This makes sense, as ankle sprains are often caused when you make a sudden stop or change of direction, causing the ankle to twist unnaturally.
+A sprained ankle is the most common injury for male soccer players and accounts for 17% of all injuries in both games and practices, according to the study.
+Ankle sprains are often caused when you make a sudden stop or change of direction, causing the ankle to twist unnaturally.

-Ankle sprains are seldom serious injuries and can usually be treated by following the RICE (rest, ice, compression, elevate) protocol.
+Ankle sprains can usually be treated by following the RICE (rest, ice, compression, elevate) protocol.
 However, ankles that have not thoroughly healed are vulnerable to re-sprains.
-In fact, recurrent ankle sprains accounted for 24% of the total sprains in the survey.
+Recurrent ankle sprains accounted for 24% of the total sprains in the survey.

-There were also clear trends for other types of injuries that soccer players are prone to.
+There are clear trends for other types of injuries that male soccer players are prone to.
 All of these injuries rank in the top 5 of injuries that were experienced either in practice or games:

-- Muscle-tendon injuries to the upper leg—this included injuries to the quadriceps and hamstring muscles.
-See: How Do Hamstring Tears Occur?
+- Muscle-tendon injuries to the upper leg.
+These include injuries to the quadriceps and hamstring muscles.

-- Knee injuries—these included tears in ligaments like the anterior cruciate ligament (ACL) or to the meniscus.
+- Knee injuries.
+These include tears in ligaments like the anterior cruciate ligament (ACL) or to the meniscus.

-- Concussion—because of the likelihood of player-on-player contact during games, concussions were 14 times more likely to occur during a game than during practice.
-See: Concussion Causes and Risk Factors
+- Concussion.
+Since there is a likelihood of player-on-player contact during games, concussions were 14 times more likely to occur during a game than during practice.